sohqianwei/Cyclistic-Data-Analysis/README.md

     * Open cyclistic_dashboard.twb in Tableau Desktop to view the interactive dashboards.

 7. Report:
-    * Refer to Cyclistic_Report.pdf for the final findings and recommendations.
+    * Refer to cyclistic-data-analysis-report.pdf for the final findings and recommendations.

 ## Analysis Insights